 Lock key Description Caps Lock When Caps Lock is on, all alphabetic characters typed are in uppercase.
 NumLk (Numeric Lock) When Num Lock is on, the keypad is in numeric mode.
-The keys function as a calculator (complete with the arithmetic operators +, -, , and /).
-Use this mode when you need to do a lot of numeric data entry.
+The keys function as a calculator (complet with the arithmetic operators +, -, , and /).
+Use th mode when you need to do a lot of numeric data entry.
+Scr LK up or down when you press the up or down a keys respectively.
+Scroll Lock does not work some applications.